mytusshar/auth-module/README.md

 this library helps you to authenticate users from their existing Google/Facebook/Amazon accounts and gives you authenticated user directly.

-## Features provided by IAM Module
+## Features provided by I-Auth Module
 * Provides authenticated users from:

     1. Google